Hiranyaloka/mt-plugin-moredata/README.markdown

 # MOREDATA 0.15 FOR MOVABLE TYPE 4 AND MELODY #

 MoreData parses finds and parses CSV strings from any Movable Type tag into a hash or array which can be captured as an MT variable.
 All with the single tag modifier, `moredata`.
+The Text::CSV module is required.

 ## EMBEDDING THE DATA IN A TEXT FIELD ##

 First embed a string anywhere within a text field accessible from an MT function tag.
-Let's use the EntryExcerpt field:
+The strings within each named data block are processed by Text::CSV, set to allow double quoted strings and whitespace.

-    Excerpt
+Let's add data to an EntryExcerpt field:

     Here is my excerpt which I can output without the data.

     ---first_name=
-    Moe,Larry,Curly
+    Moe, Larry, Curly

     ---last_name=
-    Moe=>Howard,
+    Moe = Howard
-    Curly=>Howard,
+    Curly = Howard
-    Larry=>Fine
+    Larry = Fine

     ---say_yes=
     Why, certainly!